 Use class symbols: 21 to 34

-AC rating — the laminate number buyers should check first
+AC rating: the laminate number buyers should check first

-Numerous UK consumer guides point to this conclusion as well: if you’re torn between two laminates and they’re otherwise equal AC rating can be the deciding factor between purely aesthetic and family-friendly.
+Numerous UK consumer guides reach the same conclusion.
+If you’re torn between two laminates and they’re otherwise equal, the AC rating can be the deciding factor between purely aesthetic and family-friendly.

-Wear layer — the vinyl spec most people skip
+Wear layer: the vinyl spec most people skip

-Slip resistance — the symbol that matters in wet and busy areas
+Slip resistance: the symbol that matters in wet and busy areas

 Underfloor heating compatibility